-Due to ongoing curriculum changes we cannot guarantee that all these courses will run exactly as they are.
+Due to ongoing curriculum changes we cannot guarantee all these courses will run exactly as they are.
 A few subjects will still offer an external AS exam at the end of Year 12 following on with an external A2 exam after the second year, whilst most will only offer an external A Level exam after two years.
-We will, however, continue to have internal exams and progress checks to ensure students are on the right track to complete their A Levels.

-If a subject has insufficient uptake for September 2022 this course may not run.
+We will, continue to have internal exams to ensure students are on the right track to complete their A Levels.
+If a subject has insufficient uptake the course may not run.
 This will be communicated to students as quickly as possible.